j-colas/piv_demo/README.md

 ## Description
 ### 1/ Images generation
-N gaussian particles located randomly in the first frame.
-Affine transformation applied to the first frame to generate the second one.
+N gaussian particles are located randomly in the first frame.
+We applied an Affine transformation to the first frame to generate the second one.
 Gaussian noise is added.

 ### 2/ PIV
 Frames are subdivided in smaller region of interest (ROI).
 We compute the zero-mean cross correlation (ZMCC) with Fast Fourier Transform on each ROI two by two (ROI_frame_1, ROI_frame_2).
 The displacement is estimated by finding the location of the maximum in the result of the ZMCC.